 Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to taxation, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries, and management bias within accounting estimates, in particular the potential manipulation of the impairment of the amounts owed by the group undertaking.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries, and management bias within accounting estimates, in particular in assessing expected credit losses on the amounts owed by the group undertaking.
 Audit procedures performed by the engagement team included:

-- discussions with management, including consideration of known or suspected instances of noncompliance with laws and regulation and fraud, and review of board minutes; - challenging assumptions made by management when preparing accounting estimates, in particular those that involve the assessment of future events, which are inherently uncertain - the key estimate determined in this respect is the impairment of the amounts owed by the group undertaking; and - identifying and testing manual journal entries posted.
+- discussions with management, including consideration of known or suspected instances of noncompliance with laws and regulation and fraud, and review of board minutes; - challenging assumptions made by management when preparing accounting estimates, in particular those that involve the assessment of future events, which are inherently uncertain the key estimate determined in this respect is the assessment of expected credit losses on the amounts owed by the group undertaking; and - identifying and testing manual journal entries posted.